 The final piece of the puzzle is putting a system in place to make sure that your weekly CEO time actually happens.

 After all, our clients are always there holding us accountable for our design work.
 Since we work for ourselves, we’re the only ones there to answer for our CEO goals.

 You can try to enlist the help of friends or other entrepreneurs to keep you accountable.
 But I also want to personally offer to help.

 I’ve noticed that what most designers need to keep them on track is some simple check-ins from someone who understands exactly what they’re struggling with.
-And you get that and more with The Hustle Plan, a program I designed just for interior design business owners.
+And you get that and more with a Mastermind Group, a program I designed just for interior design business owners.

-It’s a 3-month immersive training program that takes a two-prong approach: it gives you the business framework you need to succeed, then it holds your hand to help you focus on what’s most important.
+It’s a 6-month immersive program that takes a two-prong approach: it gives you the business framework you need to succeed, then it holds your hand to help you focus on what’s most important.

 We connect remotely, which means you can be anywhere in the world.

 I hope you enroll now and make this year the one where you achieve the lifestyle you’ve always wanted through your design business.